-Amazon Prime Video now supports up to six profiles on the same account
+Amazon Prime Video is adding support for up to six profiles on the same account

 Amazon is rolling out user profiles for Prime Video, allowing as many as six different people to track their viewing progress, manage watch lists, and get personalized recommendations.
 Kid profiles can also be added and limited to content that’s safe for children under 12 to watch.
-Amazon notes that the profiles feature, which was spotted by NDTV and XDA-Developers, is currently available in “selected countries.”
+The feature, which was spotted by NDTV and XDA-Developers, is rolling out in phases and is currently available in “selected countries” in Asia and Africa, including India.

 Profiles are currently supported across a range of devices, including mobiles, tablets (including Fire devices), web browsers, and living room devices like the Apple TV, Chromecast, and the Fire TV in India.
 Adding profiles varies by device.
 For iOS and Android apps, you select the “My Stuff” tab at the bottom of the screen, and then hit the “+” icon to create a new profile.